Matthew 10

 ‘By ‘a prophet’ is meant, not one that foretells things to come, but a preacher of the Gospel, for as prophesying sometimes signifies preaching, so a prophet designs a minister of the word, and to ‘receive’ him, is not only to embrace his doctrine, but to entertain him in a kind, and generous manner, and he that does this, ‘in the name of a prophet’, not as coming in the name of another prophet, but upon this account, and for this consideration, because he himself is a prophet.’

-The little ones are a reference to the disciples of Christ, and whoever gives even a cup of cold water to them, will certainly not lose their reward in heaven, Matthew 25:40 / Mark 9:41 / Hebrews 6:10.
+The ‘little ones’ is a reference to the disciples of Christ, those who would suffer for Him.
+Whoever gives even a cup of cold water to them, will certainly not lose their reward in heaven, Matthew 10:42 / Matthew 25:40 / Mark 9:41 / Hebrews 6:10.
+Anyone who assists one of them by giving him or her even a cup of refreshing cold water in His Name will receive a reward from God.
+The point is that no act of kindness for one of Jesus’ suffering disciples will pass without God’s reward.

 Go To Matthew 11